 A combination technique (dual plane) allows the vast majority of the implant to be placed behind the muscle, reducing the chances of the capsular contracture, but the lower edge muscle is divided so that the implant does not appear to be higher and the breast has a more natural appearance.
 This is the technique I have used for many years, and it has resulted in the best outcomes.

 Age, genetics, weight fluctuations, and pregnancy can impact the volume and the lift of your breasts.
 If loose, sagging skin, droopy breasts, or irregular nipple placement are present in addition to issues with size and shape, Dr. Panchal may suggest combining a breast lift with your augmentation procedure.

 Augmentation will not address ptosis.
 A lift will not address volume loss.
 Together, however, these two procedures can produce a firm, lifted, and ideally shaped breast mound that is complimentary and complimented by surrounding body parts.
 If a combination of procedures would make sense in your situation, Dr. Panchal will discuss this option in greater detail during your initial consultation.

 What Are the Risks Following Breast Augmentation?

-In rare instances, bleeding follows a surgery and may cause swelling and pain.
-To control persistent bleeding, a surgery might necessary needed to manage the bleeding and remove the build up of blood.
+In rare instances, bleeding follows surgery and may cause swelling and pain.
+To control persistent bleeding, surgery might be needed to manage the bleeding and remove the build-up of blood.

 If an infection occurs around the implant, which is very rare, the implant might be removed for several months until the infection goes away.
-A new implant can be reinserted afterwards.
-An infection can occur at any time, but is often noticed within a week after surgery.
+A new implant can be reinserted afterward.
+An infection can occur at any time but is often noticed within a week after surgery.